-- 69. Internationally coordinated efforts to raise awareness on the issue are an integral part of the solutions to marine litter and microplastics.
-Thus the UN Environment Programme launched a five-year global #CleanSeas campaign26 in response to a request by the Environment Assembly27.
-Educational materials including videos and infographics have been prepared to support the implementation of the campaign at the regional, national and local levels. - 70.
-Online-based courses could be used to provide training opportunities to the citizens.
-The UN Environment Programme has produced a Massive Open Online Course on Marine Litter in English and Spanish.
-So far more than 10,000 individuals across the world have taken the course. - 71.
-International conferences and events such as the International Marine Debris Conference also contribute to the exchange of lessons learnt and new collaborative work in different parts of the world.
-The information and data collected in these conferences and events can be shared through databases and websites such as at the Marine Litter Network website of the Global Partnership on Marine Litter28 to enhance information exchange.
+- 70. Internationally coordinated efforts to raise awareness are an integral part of the solutions to marine litter and microplastics.
+Thus, the United Nations Environment Programme has launched a five-year global CleanSeas campaign26 in response to a request by the Environment Assembly.27 Educational materials, including videos and infographics, have been prepared to support the implementation of the campaign at the regional, national and local levels. - 71.
+Online courses could be used to train citizens.
+The United Nations Environment Programme has produced a massive open online course on marine litter in English and Spanish, which to date has been taken by more than 10,000 individuals across the world. - 72.
+International conferences and events such as the International Marine Debris Conference can also contribute to the sharing of lessons learned and new collaborative work in different parts of the world, with information and data collected at these conferences and events shared through databases and websites such as at the Marine Litter Network website of the Global Partnership on Marine Litter.28